 Cayo Cruz is a small island of the eastern part of the "Jardines del Rey" (King's Gardens) archipelago located off the northern coast of Cuba (Atlantic side), in the province of Camaguey.
-This archipelago contains a few other islands best known for tourism, such as: Cayo Coco, Cayo Guillermo, Cayo Santa Maria, Cayo Ensenachos and Cayo Las Brujas.
+This archipelago contains a few other islands best known for tourism, such as: Cayo Coco, Cayo Guillermo, and further west: Cayo Santa Maria, Cayo Ensenachos and Cayo Las Brujas.

-Several bridges, roads and short causeways are currently under construction (or reconstruction) to connect the island of Cayo Coco to Cayo Cruz, so the latter could be served by the Jardines del Rey Airport located on Cayo Coco.
-A cement factory and service buildings have been built on Cayo Romano (the neighbor island), and freshwater pipes are being installed to supply Cayo Cruz from the village of Brasil.
+Several roads and causeways were recently built to connect the island of Cayo Coco with Cayo Cruz, so the latter could be served by the Jardines del Rey Airport located on Cayo Coco.
+Cement factories and service buildings have been built on Cayo Romano (the neighbor island), and freshwater pipes are being installed to supply Cayo Cruz from the main island of Cuba (near the village of Brasil).